kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - If the user require dual stack service (service creation will fail if cluster is not configured for dual stack) then they can do one of the following
-  1. Set `spec.preferDualStack: true` and set `spec.ipFamilies` to any two dual stack ip families in any order.
+  1. Set `spec.preferDualStack: true` and set `spec.ipFamilies` to any two dual stack IP families in any order.
-  2. set `spec.preferDualStack: true` and set `spec.clusterIPs` to any two dual stack ips in any order.
+  2. set `spec.preferDualStack: true` and set `spec.clusterIPs` to any two dual stack IPs in any order.
-  3. set `spec.ipFamilies` to any two dual stack ip families in any order.
+  3. set `spec.ipFamilies` to any two dual stack IP families in any order.
-  4. Set `spec.clusterIPs` to any two dual stack ip families in any order.
+  4. Set `spec.clusterIPs` to any two dual stack IP families in any order.
 - If the user prefer dual stack if available (service creation will not fail if the cluster is not configured for dual stack) then they can do one of the following
   1. Set `spec.preferDualStack: true` api-server will default `spec.ipFamilies`
   according to how they are configured on the cluster.
   2. Set `spec.preferDualStack: true` and set `spec.ipFamilies` to max of one ipfamily.
-This ipfamily will be treated as the primary ip family for the service. api-server will default `spec.ipFamilies: [ 'family provided by user', 'other family configured on cluster, if any']`.
+This ipfamily will be treated as the primary IP family for the service. api-server will default `spec.ipFamilies: [ 'family provided by user', 'other family configured on cluster, if any']`.
-  3. Set `spec.preferDualStack: true` and set `spec.clusterIPs` to max of one ip.
-This ip will be treated as the primary ip for the resultant service (if available for allocation). api-server will default `spec.ipFamilies` and set `spec.clusterIPs: ['ip provided by user', 'allocated ip from cluster secondary ip family']`
+  3. Set `spec.preferDualStack: true` and set `spec.clusterIPs` to max of one IP.
+This IP will be treated as the primary IP for the resultant service (if available for allocation). api-server will default `spec.ipFamilies` and set `spec.clusterIPs: ['IP provided by user', 'allocated IP from cluster secondary IP family']`

 The below are sample services that demonstrate the above rules